JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 Due to its brightness in the MRS channel 1 and 2 wavelength range, the star HD~37122 of PID~1029 was used to determined the PSF FWHM.
-HD~37122's brightness drops significantly towards the long wavelength bands of the MRS, leading us to use the redder spectrum of SMP~LMC~058 of PID~1049 (which is spatially unresolved) for channels 3 and 4.
+HD~37122's brightness drops significantly toward the long wavelength bands of the MRS, leading us to use the redder spectrum of SMP~LMC~058 of PID~1049 (which is spatially unresolved) for channels 3 and 4.

-In Fig.~\ref{fig:mrs_detector_fwhm} we show the values of the MRS PSF FWHM across the 12 MRS spectral bands on the detector, together with values derived from the 3-dimensional drizzled cubes \citep{law23}.
+In Fig.~\ref{fig:mrs_detector_fwhm} we show the values of the MRS PSF FWHM across the 12 MRS spectral bands on the detector, together with values derived from the 3D drizzled cubes (Law et al., accepted, ApJ).
 For the following discussion we focus on the detector FWHM values.
 It can clearly be seen that these are consistently above the diffraction limit at all wavelengths.
-For the theoretical FWHM of a diffraction limited system we use Eq.~\ref{eq:diffraction_limit}, applicable to an Airy disk\footnote{The values of Eq.~\ref{eq:diffraction_limit} are 1~\% larger than the estimated FWHM of the unconvolved WebbPSF models.}.
+For the theoretical FWHM of a diffraction limited system we use Eq.~\ref{eq:diffraction_limit}, applicable to an Airy disk\footnote{The values of Eq.~\ref{eq:diffraction_limit} are 1~\% larger than the estimated FWHM of the unconvolved WebbPSF models.}:

 where $D_{tel}=6.5~m$ is the diameter of the \textit{JWST} primary mirror and we used the conversion factor $1~rad = 206264.806$~arcsec.

 To better visualize the difference between the computed and expected detector FWHM values, the ratio of the two is shown in the bottom panel of Fig.~\ref{fig:mrs_detector_fwhm}.
 From 5 to 8~$\mu m$ the ratio starts at its most significant level, and rapidly decreases.
 We note that the significant image broadening partially mitigates the under-sampling problem in the along-slice direction for channels 1 and 2.
 The broadening has been known from the MIRI ground test campaigns, however, there was never enough useful signal to accurately probe how close the PSF approached the diffraction limited past 8~$\mu m$.